Laurence Olivier Award for Supporting Artist of the Year

-The Laurence Olivier Award for Supporting Artist of the Year was a one-off award presented by the Society of London Theatre in recognition of achievements in professional London theatre.
+The Laurence Olivier Award for Supporting Artist of the Year was a one-off award presented by the Society of London Theatre in recognition of the "world-class status of London theatre."
 The awards were established as the Society of West End Theatre Awards in 1976, and named in 1984 in honour of English actor and director Laurence Olivier.

 This commingled actor/actress award, only ever presented at the 1976 inaugural awards, was presented to an actress.